Television in India

-The television industry in India is very diverse and produces thousands of programs in many of the Indian languages.
-More than half of all Indian households own a television.
-As of 2016, the country had over 857 channels of which 184 were pay channels.
-National channels operate in Hindi and English, in addition to regional channels in several languages including Tamil, Telugu, Kannada, Malayalam, Bengali, Marathi, Odia, Punjabi, Assamese, Gujarati, Urdu, Bhojpuri, Kashmiri, Konkani and Haryanvi, among others.
-The Hindi, Telugu and Tamil language television industries are by far the largest television industries in India.
+The television industry in India is very diverse and produces thousands of programmes in many Indian languages.
+Nearly 87% of Indian households own a television.
+As of 2016, the country had over 900 channels of which 196 were pay channels.
+National channels operate in Hindi and English, in addition to channels in several other languages including Tamil, Telugu, Kannada, Tulu, Malayalam, Bengali, Marathi, Odia, Punjabi, Rajasthani, Assamese, Manipuri, Gujarati, Urdu, Bhojpuri, Kashmiri, Konkani, Haryanvi and Himachali, among others.
+The Hindi, Tamil and Telugu language television industries are by far the largest television industries in India.